He’d taken a photograph of his mother the day he left.

 He took a butter knife from beside his plate and spread butter on the bread.
-He simply looked at her, and stated, “You already know that I will, don’t you?”
+He looked at her, and stated, “You already know that I will, don’t you?”

 She took a piece of bread herself, “We wouldn’t want people to believe that you were beholden to me, now would we?”

 “I have no idea!” he said, opening the passenger side car door for her.

-“I am already mated, as you well know,” she responded.
+“I am already mated,” she responded.

-“But, you told me you didn’t have a boyfriend.”
+“But you told me you didn’t have a boyfriend.”

 “I don’t,” she looked at him as he shut the car door.

-“My Prince is not here now.
-But, you will meet him.”
+“My Prince is not here now.”

-“My daughter,” the message began, “you are now on your second assignment, and have traveled to a time, wisely chosen by the Seven, that will allow me to continue my work.
-You have, no doubt, discovered, that your sister has been working many years longer than yourself, on more dangerous missions.”
+“I assume that by now, I have traveled to a time, wisely chosen by the Seven, that will allow me to continue my work.
+You have, no doubt, discovered, that your sister has been working on missions many years longer than yourself.”
 The Matriarch paused, looking at workers behind her.